-- 1. On the up.time tool bar, click Services. - 2.
-In the tree panel, click Add Action Profile. - The Add Action Profile window appears. - 3.
-Enter a name for this profile in the Name of Action Profile field. - 4.
-Specify the number of times an error must occur before up.time sends a notification in the Start action on notification number field. - 5.
-Specify the number of times action will be carried out in the End action on notification number field. - Optionally, select the Never Stop Notifying option to continually carry out the action in this profile until the problem is resolved. - 6.
-If VMware vCenter Orchestrator integration has been enabled, and you would like the Action Profile to drive an Orchestrator workflow, do the following: - a.
-In the Select Workflow field, input a workflow to configure. - You can either scroll through and select the workflow from the drop-down list, or begin typing the workflow's name. b.
-Click Get Parameters . - up.time will retrieve information from the Orchestrator server and dynamically display configuration fields for the chosen workflow's input parameters. - c.
-Configure the input parameter fields for the workflow. - For information on the specific configuration parameters available for the chosen workflow, consult the appropriate developer's documentation. - 7.
-If you would like the Action Profile to write to a log, in the Log File field, enter the name and path to a log file on the Monitoring Station to which error information will be written. - 8.
-If you would like the Action Profile to run a recovery script, in the Recovery Script field, enter the name and path to a script that will reboot a server, or restart an application, process, or service. - The recovery script will also have the following information appended to it: - the date and time on which the error occurred - the type of error notification that was sent - the name of the host on which the error occurred - the state of the host - · the name of the service that threw the error - · the state of the service - · the output that was generated by the error - for example:
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the tree panel, click Add Action Profile.

+The Add Action Profile window appears.

+- 3. Enter a name for this profile in the Name of Action Profile field. - Specify the number of times an error must occur before Uptime Infrastructure Monitor sends a notification in the Start action on notification number field. - 5.
+Specify the number of times actions are carried out in the End action on notification number field. - Optionally, select the Never Stop Notifying option to continually carry out the action in this profile until the problem is resolved. - 6.
+If VMware vCenter Orchestrator integration is enabled, and you want the Action Profile to drive an Orchestrator workflow, use the following steps: - a.
+In the Select Workflow field, input a workflow to configure. - You can either scroll through and select the workflow from the drop-down list, or begin typing the workflow's name. - b.
+Click Get Parameters. - Uptime Infrastructure Monitor retrieves information from the Orchestrator server and dynamically display configuration fields for the chosen workflow's input parameters. - c.
+Configure the input parameter fields for the workflow.
+For information on the specific configuration parameters available for the chosen workflow, consult the appropriate developer's documentation. - 7.
+If you want the Action Profile to write to a log, in the Log File field, enter the name and path to a log file on the Monitoring Station to which error information is written. - 8.
+If you want the Action Profile to run a recovery script, in the Recovery Script field, enter the name and path to a script that reboots a server, or restart an application, process, or service.

+The recovery script also has the following information appended to it:

+- the date and time on which the error occurred - the type of error notification that was sent - the name of the host on which the error occurred - · the state of the host - · the name of the service that threw the error - the state of the service - the output that was generated by the error for example:

-''' "/usr/local/uptime/recover.sh" "24/12/2007 5:01:05" "Problem" "printserver" "null" "WinSrv-Print Spooler" "CRIT/threshold error" "servicestatus: Not Running does not match Running (Service 'Print Spooler' found, status: Not Running, took 12ms)" '''
+"/usr/local/uptime/recover.sh" "24/12/2014 5:01:05" "Problem" "printserver" "null" "WinSrv-Print Spooler" "CRIT/threshold error" "servicestatus: Not Running does not match Running (Service 'Print Spooler' found, status: Not Running, took 12ms)"